Sequential Joint Detection and Estimation: Optimum solution

 Let us now show the desired optimality of the proposed triplet.
 Consider any alternative triplet $(T,d_T,\hat{x}_T)$ that satisfies the constraint $C\geq\cC(T,d_T,\hat{x}_T)$.
 Because of \eqref{eq:ineq2} and \eqref{eq:mbifla} we conclude

 The previous inequality combined with \eqref{eq:th.2} suggests that

 which, due to the strict decrease of $\cG(U)$, implies $U_T\geq\gamma$.
-From the latter we deduce that $T\geq\T$ since, by definition, $\T$ is the \textit{smallest} time instant for which this inequality can hold.
+From the latter we deduce that $T\geq\T$ since, by definition, $\T$ is the \textit{smallest} time instant for which this inequality holds.
 This establishes the optimality of the triplet $(\T,\dec_{\T},\x_{\T})$. \end{proof}

-{\sc Remark\,1:} For our theorem we must also add that if $C\geq\min\{c_0,c_1+c_e\mu_x^2\}+c_e\sigma_x^2$ then we can verify that the optimum stopping time is $\T=0$ (no observations are needed) and the optimum joint detection/estimation structure depends, solely, on prior information.
-In particular if $c_0\leq c_1+c_e\mu_x^2$ then we decide in favor of $\Hyp_1$ and provide as estimate the mean, that is, $\x_0=\mu_x$; whereas if $c_0> c_1+c_e\mu_x^2$ then we decide in favor of $\Hyp_0$ and, of course, there is no need for any estimate.
+{\sc Remark\,1:} For the completeness of our theorem we must also add that if $C\geq\min\{c_0,c_1+c_e\mu_x^2\}+c_e\sigma_x^2$ then we can verify that the optimum stopping time is $\T=0$ (no observations are needed) and the optimum joint detection/estimation structure relies, solely, on prior information.
+In particular if $c_0\leq c_1+c_e\mu_x^2$, we decide in favor of $\Hyp_1$ and provide as estimate the mean, that is, $\x_0=\mu_x$; whereas if $c_0> c_1+c_e\mu_x^2$, we decide in favor of $\Hyp_0$ and, of course, there is no need for any estimate.

 {\sc Remark\,2:} Our theorem suggests that the optimal time to stop is when the running energy $\{U_t\}$ of the process $\{h_t\}$ exceeds the threshold $\gamma$ for the first time.
-This will happen with probability 1, due to our original assumption \eqref{eq:wp1}.
+This will happen with probability 1, due to \eqref{eq:wp1} in Assumption iii).
 This is the only requirement imposed on $\{h_t\}$ while no additional prior information is needed regarding this observed process.
 As far as threshold $\gamma$ is concerned, it is clear that the solution to equation \eqref{eq:th.2} can be computed numerically.

+{\sc Remark\,3:} The optimum estimate $\x_{\T}$ \textit{must} be computed when we stop at $\T$.
+However, initially, it is treated as an auxiliary quantity which is necessary for the application of the optimum decision rule $\dec_{\T}$.
+When the decision is in favor of hypothesis $\Hyp_1$, \textit{only then} $\x_{\T}$ is regarded as the actual estimate of $x$ .